Have Questions About Auto Accidents?

 Maryland, Virginia, and the District of Columbia, and other jurisdictions,

-the care of an ordinary and prudent person, and that negligence was a
+failed to exercise the care of an ordinary and prudent person, and that

-cause of their injuries, they are barred from recovering any damages from
+negligence was a cause of their injuries, they are barred from recovering

-the other driver, even if the other driver was also negligent.
-There are
+any damages from the other driver, even if the other driver was also negligent.

-numerous exceptions to this doctrine and you should consult with us even
+There are numerous exceptions to this doctrine and you should consult

-if you think you were partially at fault for your car accident so that
+with us even if you think you were partially at fault for your car accident

 How much is my case worth?